sumeet-016/Ecommerce-Project/readme.md

 Additionally, the *Ecommerce Sales Dashboard.pbix* file contains the Power BI dashboard.

 ## 🛠 Technologies Used
-- *Power BI* for data visualization
+- *Power BI* for data visualization.
-- *SQL* for querying and transforming data
+- *SQL* for querying and transforming data.

 ## 📌 SQL Queries
 The Solution.sql file contains queries used to:
-- Aggregate sales and profit data
+- Aggregate sales and profit data.
-- Filter orders based on category and location
+- Filter orders based on category and location.
-- Calculate total revenue and most profitable products
+- Calculate total revenue and most profitable products.

 ## 🖥 How to Use
 1. Open Ecommerce Sales Dashboard.pbix in Power BI.